gzmask/embodier-gcode-webgl/README.md

 View Gcode extrusion paths in WebGL

 ## What is embodier
-The Gcode viewer is a part of the Embodier slicer.
+The Gcode viewer is a part of the [Embodier slicer|https://github.com/gzmask/embodier.stl.slicer].
 The gcode viewer renders the extrusions into lines.
 By looking into these lines, we know when the printer is "jumping" between extrusions.
 Embodier is a project that trying to solve the "single extrusion problem" of many 3D printer faces.
 Most slicers have unreliable "on and off" extruding during the print.
 This generated a lot of problems.
 Embodier trys to make a single extrusion whenever it is possible.

 ## Usage